256dpi/hanya/README.md

 ### Plugins

 Writing your own plugin is also simple as writing your own tag.
-Create a file _user/plugins/example.php_:
+Create a file _user/plugins/example.php_ with:

 	class Example_Plugin extends Plugin {